Office of Gender Equity

 II.
 Preliminary Evaluation

 A. The complainant should attempt to resolve the issue by asking the accused harasser to discontinue the offending behavior.
-If unable to obtain satisfactory relief, or if uncomfortable discussing the matter with the accused harasser, the complainant is to contact either the designated official in the Dean’s office or the Office of Gender Equity.
+If unable to obtain satisfactory relief, or if uncomfortable discussing the matter with the accused harasser, the complainant is to contact the MUSC Title IX Coordinator, in the Department of Diversity, Equity and Inclusion.

-B. The complainant should meet with the designated official in the Dean’s office or the Office of Gender Equity to discuss the nature and circumstances of the offending conduct.
-For complaints received by the designated official in the Dean’s office, the designated official in the Dean’s office will notify the Office of Gender Equity.
-The Office of Gender Equity will obtain the relevant facts and assume responsibility for the conduct of the investigation.
-The Office of Gender Equity will keep the Dean’s office informed of the progress of the complaint.
+B. The student complainant should meet with Title IX Coordinator, in the Department of Diversity, Equity and Inclusion, to discuss the nature and circumstances of the offending conduct.
+For complaints received by someone other than the Title IX Coordinator the reporting party will notify the Title IX Coordinator.
+The Title IX Coordinator will obtain the relevant facts and assume responsibility for the conduct of the investigation.
+The Title IX Coordinator will keep all appropriate parties informed of the progress of the complaint.

 1) The complainant may decide that he/she does not choose to file a formal complaint.
 In that event, no further action would be required of the student.
-However, in some cases where there are sufficient grounds to presume that sexual harassment has occurred, the Office of Gender Equity may be required to continue with the evaluation process.
+However, in some cases where there are sufficient grounds to presume that sexual harassment has occurred, the Title IX Coordinator may be required to continue with the evaluation process.

-2) Upon hearing the facts as presented, the Office of Gender Equity may determine that the facts do no support a complaint of sexual harassment and no that further inquiry is in order.
-In the event, within ten working days, the Office of Gender Equity will explain in writing to the complainant the bases for the decision and apprise the complainant of the appeals process (to the Gender Equity Advisory Committee, then to the Vice President for Academic Affairs and Provost).
+2) Upon hearing the facts as presented, the Title IX Coordinator may determine that the facts do no support a complaint of sexual harassment and no that further inquiry is in order.
+In the event, within ten working days, the Title IX Coordinator will explain in writing to the complainant the bases for the decision and apprise the complainant of the appeals process (to the Gender Equity Advisory Committee, then to the Vice President for Academic Affairs and Provost).
 The complainant will be given all pertinent information relative to review processes outside of the University.

-3) Upon hearing the facts as presented, and the complainant having signed a written statement and having been instructed not to discuss the complain with others, the Office of Gender Equity may determine that further investigation is in order.
-In that event, within two working days, the alleged harasser will be notified in writing by the Office of Gender Equity that a complaint has been made against him/her by the complainant.
+3) Upon hearing the facts as presented, and the complainant having signed a written statement and having been instructed not to discuss the complaint with others, the Title IX Coordinator may determine that further investigation is in order.
+In that event, within two working days, the alleged harasser will be notified in writing by the Title IX Coordinator that a complaint has been made against him/her by the complainant.
 The alleged harasser will also be instructed not to discuss the complaint with others.

-A ten working day period will begin in which the Office of Gender Equity will further investigate the complaint and determine if a mutually agreed upon settlement can be reached.
-Any negotiated settlement requires the concurrence of the Office of Gender Equity that the terms are fair, and are reviewed in light of any previous complaints of sexual harassement against the alleged harasser.
+A ten working day period will begin in which the Title IX Coordinator will further investigate the complaint and determine if a mutually agreed upon settlement can be reached.
+Any negotiated settlement requires the concurrence of the Title IX Coordinator that the terms are fair, and are reviewed in light of any previous complaints of sexual harassment against the alleged harasser.

-If the complaint cannot be resolved to the satisfaction of both parties during the above-mentioned ten working day period, within three working days the Office of Gender Equity will appoint an Investigative Committee and will notify the Dean(s) of the complainant’s and/or the alleged harasser’s colleges.
+If the complaint cannot be resolved to the satisfaction of both parties during the above-mentioned ten working day period, within three working days the Title IX Coordinator will appoint an Investigative Committee and will notify the Dean(s) of the complainant’s and/or the alleged harasser’s colleges.

 III.
 Investigative Committee Hearing Procedure

 A. The Investigative Committee will include at least three faculty members of the Medical University representing at least two colleges, but excluding any faculty members from the Department of the alleged harasser or the complainant and it will have gender diversity.
 The faculty committee members will be selected from a pool of faculty who has participated in sexual harassment training prior to participating on the Committee.
 The accused harasser may request the inclusion of a student representative on the investigating committee.
-The Office of Gender Equity will select the student member from a college different from the alleged harasser and the complainant.
-The Office of Gender Equity may use recommendations of the faculty committee members in selecting the student representative.
+The Title IX Coordinator will select the student member from a college different from the alleged harasser and the complainant.
+The Title IX Coordinator may use recommendations of the faculty committee members in selecting the student representative.

-The Office of Gender Equity will serve as an ex-officio non-voting member of the Investigative Committee and will provide the members with a review of the pertinent university policies and procedures.
+The Title IX Coordinator will serve as an ex-officio non-voting member of the Investigative Committee and will provide the members with a review of the pertinent university policies and procedures.
 The University General Counsel also will serve as legal counsel to the Investigative Committee and will be permitted to question all witnesses but shall not have a vote.

-B. Within five working days the Office of Gender Equity will convene the Investigative Committee.
-The Investigative Committee will conduct its own formal inquity, calling witnesses, and gathering appropriate information as may be necessary to reach a determination on the merits of the allegations in a expeditious manner.
+B. Within five working days the Title IX Coordinator will convene the Investigative Committee.
+The Investigative Committee will conduct its own formal inquiry, calling witnesses, and gathering appropriate information as may be necessary to reach a determination on the merits of the allegations in a expeditious manner.
 Both the alleged harasser and the complainant may submit in writing a list of individuals who they believe may offer relevant information.
 However, the Investigative Committee will determine which witnesses will be called for the formal hearing procedure and will ask the witnesses to appear.
 If a witness is unable to appear, the Committee may decide to allow the witness to testify via telephone.
 Testimony given by witnesses will be audio to assure accurate reporting.
 Both the complainant and the alleged harasser may be accompanied for their testimony by personal legal counsel.
 Neither the complainant nor alleged harasser, nor their respective legal counsels, may be present during the testimony of other witnesses.
 Written summaries will be prepared by the Investigative Committee.
 Each witness will have the opportunity to review a copy of his/her summary and make a written response to the summary.
 Copies of the summaries (and any attached written statements) will be provided to the alleged harasser in order to allow the opportunity for providing an oral or written rebuttal, including additional information that the alleged harasser feels should be corrected.
-Support staff to the Investigative Committee will be provided by the Office of Gender Equity.
+Support staff to the Investigative Committee will be provided by the Title IX Coordinator.

 Decisions by the Investigative Committee shall be rendered within ten working days of the initiation of its investigation unless there are justifiable delays.
-Copies of the Investigative Committee’s written report will be provided concurrently to the appropriate Dean(s) and the Office of Gender Equity.
+Copies of the Investigative Committee’s written report will be provided concurrently to the appropriate Dean(s) and the Title IX Coordinator.
 The report will be based on the preponderance of evidence and will advise the Dean(s) on any recommended action to be taken.
-Within five working day, the Dean(s) will make a final decision and inform the Office of Gender Equity.
-The Office of Gender Equity will, in turn, within two working days, inform the parties of the Investigative Committee’s decision, the actions to be taken, and the appeals process (to the Vice President for Academic Affairs and Provost).
+Within five working day, the Dean(s) will make a final decision and inform the Title IX Coordinator .
+The Title IX Coordinator will, in turn, within two working days, inform the parties of the Investigative Committee’s decision, the actions to be taken, and the appeals process (to the Vice President for Academic Affairs and Provost).
 The Dean(s) will be responsible for implementing any actions.
 If an appeal is to be submitted by either party, it must be received in its final and complete form in writing by the Office of the Provost within ten working days.
 The Provost will render a decision on the appeal within ten working days.
-In all cases, copies of the Investigative report will be given to the complainant, the alleged harasser, and the Office of Gender Equity.
+In all cases, copies of the Investigative report will be given to the complainant, the alleged harasser, and the Title IX Coordinator.

-C. If either party appeals and is affirmed, the Office of Gender Equity will inform the parties of their rights to appeal to the appropriate external agencies.
+C. If either party appeals and is affirmed, the Title IX Coordinator will inform the parties of their rights to appeal to the appropriate external agencies.

-D. All records and documents will be preserved by the Office of Gender Equity for a period of twelve months or until the conclusion of all appeals.
-Additional records will be maintained by the Office of Gender Equity for legal purposes.
+D. All records and documents will be preserved by the Title IX Coordinator for a period of twelve months or until the conclusion of all appeals.
+Additional records will be maintained by the Title IX Coordinator for legal purposes.